 Badih’s research interests are primarily focused on studying and understanding the electronic properties of 2D materials and topological insulators.
 The most common 2D material is graphene which is essentially a single atomic sheet of carbon.
 Topological insulators, on the other hand, are 3D materials that are semiconducting in the bulk but highly conducting on the surface.
 Such materials are extremely attractive as potential silicon alternatives in data processing devices as well as for applications in memory devices and optoelectronics.

-As a JRC at the Ecole normale supérieure, he was directly involved with groups from the Laboratoire Pierre Aigrain that are working on probing the fundamental electronic properties of 2D materials as well as different topological material systems (Bi2Se3, Bi2Te3…) using gigahertz transport probes and terahertz spectroscopy.
+As a JRC, he worked on probing the fundamental electronic properties of 2D materials as well as different topological material systems (Bi2Se3, Bi2Te3…) using gigahertz transport probes and terahertz spectroscopy.